KSXGitHub/egg-shell/docs/COMPLICATIONS.md

 It represents the ultimate source type from which all aliases derive their identity for trait resolution purposes.

 A type root must be:
-* The original type name as defined in its declaration.
+* The original type name (for named types) or structure (for structural types) as defined in its declaration.
 * Not itself an alias of another type.
 * Unambiguously determinable through syntactic inspection.